awojidetola/cofinfad-financial-dashboard/README.md

 COFINFAD’s transaction activity is concentrated around a small number of important customer and acquisition segments.
 Organic acquisition is the largest source of both customers and transaction value, while savings accounts and credit cards lead product adoption.
 Transfers dominate overall transaction activity, and power customers represent a very valuable segment, contributing around 31% of transaction value despite comprising only about 10% of the customer base.

-**1. Organic acquisition is the strongest source of customers and transaction value.** It accounts for approximately 41% of the customer base and generates $5.3Tr (42.2%) of the total transaction value, the highest transaction value of any acquisition channel.
-This is followed by referrals which generate $3.8Tr (30.3%)
+1. Organic acquisition is the strongest source of customers and transaction value.
+It accounts for approximately 41% of the customer base and generates $5.3T (42.2%) of the total transaction value, the highest transaction value of any acquisition channel.
+This is followed by referrals which generate $3.8T (30.3%)

-**2. Product Adoption is strongest for savings accounts, with adoption generally higher among higher income customers.** Savings accounts have an overall adoption of 79%, followed by 63% for credit cards.
+2. Product Adoption is strongest for savings accounts, with adoption generally higher among higher income customers.
+Savings accounts have an overall adoption of 79%, followed by 63% for credit cards.

 | **Income Level** | **Savings Account** | **Credit Card** |
 | ---------------- | ------------------: | --------------: |